sajiv3m/docker-terraform-azure/README.md

 ## Overview

 Files included in this repository will help you build a 5-node Docker Enterprise cluster
-1. One Linux server that hosts both Docker UCP and DTR.
-Same node will be configured as the Swarm Manager and Kubernetes Master
+1. One Linux server that hosts both Docker UCP and Docker Trusted Registry (DTR).
+Same node will also be configured as the Swarm Manager and Kubernetes Master
-2. Two Linux worker nodes in an availability set and accessed through a load balancer
+2. Two Linux worker nodes in an availability set, which will be automatically joined as worker nodes to the Docker Swarm created by the UCP host
-3. Two Windows worker nodes in an availability set and accessed through a load balancer
+3. Two Windows worker nodes in an availability set, which will be automatically joined as worker nodes to the Docker Swarm created by the UCP host

 ## Pre-requisites to deploy this infrastructure

-1. Azure subscription with access to create resources (free account will not work)
+1. Microsoft Azure account with access to create resources (free account will not work)
 2. Docker Enterprise licence - you can get a free trial licence from [Docker Store](https://hub.docker.com/editions/enterprise/docker-ee-trial) which is valid for 30 days
 3. Terraform v0.11, which you can download free from [HashiCorp site](https://www.terraform.io/downloads.html)

 **The templates and scripts provided will perform a fully automated deployment of the Docker Enterprise cluster.
 In-depth knowledge of Terraform or scripting is not required to perform the steps**

+**Steps given in the next section are to be performed from your Laptop running MacOS or Linux.
+If it is a Windows Laptop, please install [GitBash](https://gitforwindows.org/)**

 ## Steps to deploy the Docker Enterprise cluster on Azure

 1. Clone the repository to your local system
-2. Generate the SSH key pair files using `ssh-keygen -m PEM -f docker-key`
-3. Download Docker licence key file - `docker_subscription.lic` - from Docker store and copye the file to `lin-files` folder.
+2. Goto the folder where the files are saved
+3. Update values in `terraform.tfvars` using the information from the following steps
-4. Create Azure Service Principal to use with Terraform
+   - Create Azure Service Principal to use with Terraform.
+If you don't have Azure CLI installed on your Laptop, execute the following the Cloud shell which you can access from the Azure portal
-   - az login
+        > az login
-   - az account list (to see your subscriptions)
+        > az account list (to see your subscriptions)
-   - az account set -s "name of the subscription you want to use"
+        > az account set -s "name of the subscription you want to use"
-   - subscription_id="copy the id of the subscription you want to use"
+        > subscription_id="copy the id of the subscription you want to use"
-   - az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"
+        > az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"
         **Note the appID(CLIENT_ID), password(CLIENT_SECRET), tenant ID**

-5. Update the variables in `terraform.tfvars` using the above information and as per your requirements
+    - Run `curl -s ifconfig.me` or goto [https://www.whatismyip.com](https://www.whatismyip.com) to note your public IP.
+This is the value for `MY_PUBLIC_IP`
+    - Go to Docker Store and copy the License URL.
+This is the value for `DOCKER_EE_URL`
+    - Generate the SSH key pair files using `ssh-keygen -m PEM -f docker-key`

+4. Download Docker licence key file - `docker_subscription.lic` - from Docker store and copy the file to `lin-files` folder.
+Existing empty `docker_subscription.lic` file can be replaced with your copy.

+5. Check `terraform` that you downloaded is in your PATH and that you have the latest version.
+    - execute `terraform version`.
+It should show `Terraform v0.11.11` or latest.
+6. Execute the following Terraform commands to build the Docker cluster defined in the `.tf` files
-6. Run `terraform init` to initialise Terraform and download the required plugins
+    - Run `terraform init` - this will initialize Terraform and download the required plugins
-7. Run `terraform plan` to confirm there are no errors
+    - Run `terraform plan` to confirm there are no errors
-8. Run `terraform apply` to build the infrastructure on Azure.
-It will take approximately 20 to 30 minutes to complete
+    - Run `terraform apply` to build the infrastructure.
+It will take approximately 30 minutes to complete.

-9. Note the hostnames and IP addresses shared at the end of execution as you will need this to access the environment
+**Note the hostnames and IP addresses shared at the end of execution as you will need this to access the environment**

 ## Access the Docker Enterprise cluster from your system